What is a colostomy?

 Change the pouch when it is about1/3 full to avoid leakage and skin irritation.
 Don't

 wait until your skin begins to itch and burn.

 Remove the pouching system gently, pushing your skin away instead of pulling.

 Barrier creams may be used if the skin becomes irritated despite these measures.

-Cramps that last more than two hours
+Severe cramps that last more than 2 hours

 Continuous nausea or throwing up